SketchFoxsky/ImageCrop-to-URL-URI/README.md

-# Image to JSON
+# ImageCrop to URL/URI
-To be used for making fake Instants in VRChat
+Image editor to allow users to generate image links for VRChat!